-4.3 Permission is now sought to extend both permissions until 31 March 2020 to allow for a further 18 month period to review the technical data obtained from the exploratory borehole.

-- 4.4 In addition, the applicant states that the future of the site will be informed by data retrieved from other boreholes which are targeting similar reserves within the wider Weald Basin formations.
-In particular, testing is currently being undertaken at the Horse Hill well-site in Surrey, with the evaluation of data from this site anticipated in 2019. - 4.5 If the data from the application site and the wider area show that there is not a viable hydrocarbon resource, the well would be plugged and abandoned.
+- 4.3 Permission is now sought to extend both permissions until 31 March 2022, to allow for a further 24 month period to review the technical data obtained from other boreholes in the wider Weald Basin formations. - 4.4 The applicant states that the potential viability of the site, and therefore its future will be informed by data retrieved from other boreholes which are targeting similar reserves within the wider Weald Basin formations.
+In particular, testing is currently being undertaken at the Horse Hill well-site in Surrey.
+Drilling at this site was delayed but has now commenced (29th September 2019), with the evaluation of the site anticipated in 2020.
+In addition, a decision regarding a planning application for exploration, testing and appraisal is expected in 2020 for the Loxley Well Site (Surrey County Council) which is in the same PEDL area. - 4.5 The applicant states that data from the wider area will help determine the extent of reserves, the mix of hydrocarbons, flow rates and pressures within the target formations.
+If data indicates that there is not a viable hydrocarbon resource, the well would be plugged and abandoned.
 All structures, buildings, plant and machinery including foundations and hardstanding would be removed and the land would be returned to its former use, using the native soils from the stored sub and top soil bunds.
 The site surface would be re-formed using the stored soils, and allowed to regenerate naturally.
-In addition, the surrounding fencing, gates and structures approved under WSCC/032/17/WC would also be removed (Appendix 5 Restoration Layout Plan). - 4.6 The applicant states that the period of data review and evaluation would be followed immediately by site restoration (phase 4), and would be completed within the planting season from October 2019-March 2020. - 4.7 If there is a favourable review of the data, the applicant's stated intention is that a new planning application would be submitted seeking either further testing or a further side-track of the borehole.
+In addition, the surrounding fencing, gates and structures would also be removed (Appendix 5 Restoration Layout Plan). - 4.6 The applicant states that following the period of data review, site restoration would be commenced immediately, and would be completed within the planting season from October 2021 -March 2022. - 4.7 If data confirms the site is viable, a planning application would be prepared to retain the site for production.